Kenya: Prehistory

 Hominid species, such as Homo habilis (fl.
 1.8 to 2.5 million years ago) and Homo erectus (fl.
 1.9 million to 350,000 years ago), possibly the direct ancestors of modern Homo sapiens, had lived in Kenya in the Pleistocene epoch.
 East Africa, including Kenya, is one of the earliest regions where modern humans (Homo sapiens) are believed to have lived.
-In 1984, during excavations at Lake Turkana palaeoanthropologist Richard Leakey, assisted by Kamoya Kimeu, had discovered the Turkana Boy, a 1.6-million-year-old Homo erectus fossil.
+In 1984, during excavations at Lake Turkana palaeoanthropologist Richard Leakey, assisted by Kamoya Kimeu, discovered the Turkana Boy, a 1.6-million-year-old Homo erectus fossil.
 Further evidence of Kenya's prehistory was found in 2018, namely the early emergence of modern behaviours, including long-distance trade networks (involving goods such as obsidian), the use of pigments, and possibly the making of projectile points, about 320,000 years ago.
 The authors of three 2018 studies on the site suggest that complex and modern behaviours had already begun in Africa around the time of the emergence of Homo sapiens.

-The first inhabitants of present-day Kenya were hunter-gatherer groups, akin to the modern Khoisan speakers.
+The first inhabitants of present-day Kenya were ancestral hunter-gatherer groups, akin to the modern Khoisan speakers.
+They were subsequently joined by Southern Nilotic hunter-gatherers, such as the Ogiek, who established a deep, indigenous presence in the highland forests long before the arrival of later migrating groups.
 These people were later largely replaced by agropastoralist Cushitic (ancestral to Kenya's Cushitic speakers), who originated from the Horn of Africa.
 During the early Holocene, the region's climate shifted from drier to wetter conditions.
 This provided an opportunity for the development of cultural traditions such as agriculture and herding in a more favourable environment.

-Around 500 BC, Nilotic-speaking pastoralists (ancestral to Kenya's present-day Nilotic speakers) started migrating from what is now southern Sudan into Kenya.
-Today, the country's Nilotic ethnic groups include the Kalenjin, Samburu, Luo, Turkana, and Maasai.
+Nilotic-speaking pastoralists began migrating into Kenya from the Nile Valley and the Ethiopian Highlands as early as 2000 BC.
+The earliest arrivals were Southern Nilotes (ancestors of the Kalenjin), followed by subsequent waves of Eastern and Western Nilotes.
+Today, the country's Nilotic ethnic groups include the Kalenjin, Samburu, Luo, Turkana, Maasai and others.

 By the first millennium AD, Bantu-speaking farmers had moved into the region, initially along the Kenyan coast.
 The Bantus had originated in West Africa along the Benue River in what is now eastern Nigeria and western Cameroon.
 The Bantu migration brought new developments in agriculture and ironworking to the region.
 Today, the country's Bantu groups include the Kikuyu, Luhya, Kamba, Kisii, Meru, Kuria, Aembu, Ambeere, Wadawida-Watuweta, Wapokomo, and Mijikenda, among many others.

 Notable prehistoric sites in the interior of Kenya include the (possibly archaeoastronomical) site Namoratunga on the west side of Lake Turkana and the walled settlement of Thimlich Ohinga in Migori County.